Arendal Municipality: Geography

-The municipality is bordered to the southwest by Grimstad, to the northwest by Froland, to the northeast by Tvedestrand, and to the southeast by the Skaggerak.
-The lake Rore is located on the Grimstad border along with the river Nidelva.
+The municipality is bordered to the southwest by Grimstad Municipality, to the northwest by Froland Municipality, to the northeast by Tvedestrand Municipality, and to the southeast by the Skaggerak.
+The lake Rore is located on the border with Grimstad Municipality along with the river Nidelva.
+The highest point in the municipality is the 268.61 m tall mountain Høgsteinsheia, located on the border with Froland Municipality (and near the border with Grimstad Municipality).

 Arendal is the geologic type locality of the mineral Babingtonite, which was first described from specimens discovered here in 1824.

-The coastal municipality includes several populated islands such as Hisøya, Tromøya, Merdø, Flostaøya, and Tverrdalsøya as well as many unpopulated or sparsely populated islands such as Ærøya.
+The coastal municipality includes several populated islands such as Hisøy, Tromøya, Merdø, Flosterøya, and Tverrdalsøya as well as many unpopulated or sparsely populated islands such as Ærøya.
 The island of Merdø was a major export port in the 17th and 18th centuries and now has a museum, a kiosk, and several beaches.
 There is regular boat service from Arendal to the island every day during the summer season.

 Climate

 The municipality of Arendal is split into two climate zones: a temperate oceanic climate (Köppen: Cfb) along the coast and a humid continental climate (Köppen: Dfb) inland.
 Precipitation is abundant and spread out year-round, but peaks during autumn.
 While easterlies occasionally bring heavy, disruptive snowfall during winter, temperatures fluctuating around 0°C means that the snow is susceptible to melting.
 Summers are generally sunny and mild, with daytime temperatures between 19°C and 24°C.

 Torungen Lighthouse is a maritime weather station located 3 km into the open sea, and about 7 km from the city of Arendal.
 Because of its maritime location, winters tend to be milder and summers cooler than on the mainland.
 The all-time low is from January 1942, and the all-time high is from June 1995.